jgwill/olca/README.md

 for full details.
 Dataset utilities for tagging or grouping traces are available via `olca fuse datasets`, mirroring `coaia fuse`.
 Typed-state examples and websocket helpers continue to evolve.

+The `llms.txt` file indexes these docs for language-model retrieval.